s2seweis/tsc-starter/README.md

 - TypeScript
 - CSS Modules and SCSS for styling
 - External libraries for advanced layout and calendar features
+- Use of Local Storage for remember the selected MenuItems of the Sidbar during a rerendering

+## Technologies Coming Soon

+- Postgre SQL for load some state/data
+- Redux for State Management
+- Docker for dockerize the App and the Database
+- PWA for provide a more native feeling
+- Webpack:
+- -  Module Bundling: For faster page load times,
+- -  Hot Module Replacement(HMR): For faster development cycle,
+- -  Code Splitting: For Code Splitting for better performance,
+- -  Plugins and Loaders: For Code minification

 ## Contributing